 Deﬁning the Study

-Before the author(s) and Steering Committee selection process begins, CCST staff, and other CCST experts as needed and identified by the CCST Advisory Panel work with the study sponsors to determine the speciﬁc set of questions to be addressed by the study in a formal "statement of task," as well as the duration and cost of the study.
+Before the author(s) and Steering Committee selection process begins, CCST staff, and other CCST experts as needed and informed by the CCST Program Committee work with the study sponsors to determine the speciﬁc set of questions to be addressed by the study in a formal "statement of task," as well as the duration and cost of the study.
+In line with CCST’s dedication to supporting diversity, equity, and inclusion (DEI) through its work, CCST intentionally integrates the social sciences and questions of equity.
 The statement of task deﬁnes and bounds the scope of the study, and it serves as the basis for determining the expertise and the balance of perspectives needed for the study authors, Steering Committee members, and peer reviewers.

 The statement of task, work plan, and budget must be approved by CCST leadership in consultation with CCST’s Project Director.
 This review sometimes results in changes to the proposed task and work plan.
 On occasion, it results in turning down studies that CCST believes are inappropriately framed or not within its purview.

 Study Authors and Steering Committee (SC) Selection and Approval